 If you happen to have any leftover turkey and wish to treat your dog, take care to remove any bones.
-Whilst they are a popular treat for dogs, if served cooked you could end up with a nasty trip to the vet over Christmas!
-Not only does the cooking process remove any nutritional benefit from the bones, it also increases the risk of splintering and injuring your dog's mouth, throat, or intestines.
+Whilst they are a popular treat for dogs if served cooked you could end up with a nasty trip to the vet over Christmas!
+Not only does the cooking process remove any nutritional benefit from the bones, but it also increases the risk of splintering and injuring your dog's mouth, throat, or intestines.
 Try asking your butcher for beef knuckles or marrowbone instead so your dog can enjoy a treat over the Christmas season.

 Pigs in blankets

-Though this festive canapé would likely reach top of the list for your dog, it's far too salty and fatty for your dog.
+Though this festive canapé would likely reach the top of the list for your dog, it's far too salty and fatty for your dog.
 Keep in mind that if you don't usually feed your pooch much other than their regular food, their stomachs may be in for shock with the sudden influx of leftovers.

-Everybody knows that chocolate is toxic for dogs, but still we see chocolates being used to decorate the tree or even boxes being wrapped and placed under the Christmas tree.
+Everybody knows that chocolate is toxic for dogs, but still, we see chocolates being used to decorate the tree or even boxes being wrapped and placed under the Christmas tree.
 It's the theobromine found in chocolate that can cause your dog problems.
 If you notice your dog is suddenly more hyper than usual, do not hesitate in getting your dog to the vet.
 Even a small amount of chocolate can cause vomiting, diarrhoea, muscle tremors, seizures, irregular heartbeat or even a heart attack.

 Mince pies, Christmas pudding and fruit cake

-Raisins (and grapes) contain contain a toxin that can damage your dog’s kidneys.
+Raisins (and grapes) contain a toxin that can damage your dog’s kidneys.
 Consumption of even a small amount of the dried fruit could cause severe kidney damage leading to kidney failure.
-If you notice a sudden lack of urine (or too much), it's possible your dog's got into the mince pies, Christmas pudding or even the grapes off the cheese board.
+If you notice a sudden lack of urine (or too much), it's possible your dog's got into the mince pies, Christmas pudding or even the grapes off the cheeseboard.
 It's crucial you get your dog to the vet immediately.

-Macadamia nuts contain a toxin that affect the your dog’s digestive, muscle and nervous system.
+Macadamia nuts contain a toxin that affects your dog’s digestive, muscle and nervous system.
 This can cause swollen legs, muscle tremors, vomiting, fever and extreme fatigue.
 Black walnuts can cause gastric intestinal upset or an obstruction.
 Almonds and Brazil nuts are difficult for dogs to digest which can cause stomach issues and hickory nuts contain a toxin that can cause seizures or other neurological problems.